chenyongrowan/Onboarding/README.md

 5. Practice reading scripts.
 We work collaboratively in the lab, so you will need to be able to read code written by others in addition to writing your own.
 Please see [ReadARScript.txt](./RSupplementals/ReadARScript.txt)

 ### Psuedocode
 Pseudocode is VERY useful for laying out the logic of a large project.
+Yong's first PhD student developed a pseudocode lesson as part of her PhD training.
+Under the [Pseudocode](./Pseudocode) folder, there are two documents.
+- [1S](./Pseudocode/1S.pdf): The Good Pseudocode Checklist - Helpful to learn what the requirements of good pseudocode are
+- [2S](./Pseudocode/2S.pdf): Practice Correcting Pseudocode - Practice correcting pseudocode with the good pseudocode checklist.
+Also provides biological background information.

+An answer key is provided in the [AnswerKeys](./Pseudocode/AnswerKey) folder.

 ### Write your "first" bioinformatics program
 Okay.
-Maybe it isn't your first program, but it's the first assignment for the lab.
+Maybe it isn't your first bioinformatics program, but it's the first assignment for the lab.